rsek/dataforged/moves.md

 **When you act in direct support of an ally**, envision how you aid them.
 Then, __Secure an Advantage__ or __Gain Ground__ to take action.
 If you score a hit, they (instead of you) take the benefits of the move.

 If you __Gain Ground__ and score a strong hit, you are both in control.
-On a **weak hit**, your ally is in control but you are in a bad spot.
+On a weak hit, your ally is in control but you are in a bad spot.

 ## Exploration Moves